 There are several reasons why abrasive blasting would be used, commonly these are for:

-There are a number of methods of abrasive blasting, each provide a different outcome and require the use of varying blasting materials or “blasting media”.
+There are a number of methods of abrasive blasting, each providing a different outcome and requiring the use of varying blasting materials or “blasting media”.

 The type of blasting media used is dependent on the workpiece material and desired effect.
-Blasting media comes in a range of different densities, materials, hardness, particle sizes and shapes which all need to be considered in order for the desired effect to be achieved.
+Blasting media comes in a range of different densities, materials, hardness, particle sizes and shapes.
+These all need to be considered in order for the desired effect to be achieved.

-Abrasive blasting is typically done by using either a centrifugally powered wheel to propel the media at the surface of the workpiece or with compressed air which is the method typically used at ADS Laser Cutting.
-It can also be done by using a high pressure water jet with high velocity.
+Abrasive blasting is typically done by using a centrifugally powered wheel to propel the media at the surface of the workpiece.
+Alternatively, you can use compressed air, which is the method typically used for ADS Laser Cutting.
+It can also be done by using a high-pressure water jet with high velocity.

-Modern abrasive blast cleaning is used in a variety of industries such as (but not limited to) oil and gas, steel fabrication, marine ship building, construction and the automobile industry.
+Modern abrasive blast cleaning is used in a variety of industries such as oil and gas, steel fabrication, marine shipbuilding, construction and automobile.

 Abrasive corrosion theoretically has been around since the Earth was formed.
-In the deserts for example sandstorms are a naturally occurring event, with these high-speed winds which carry sand and other particles being capable of altering the surface of an object (known as wind erosion) and have also been known to damage young crop plants.
+In the deserts, sandstorms are a naturally occurring event, with these high-speed winds carrying sand and other particles capable of altering the surface of an object.

-Abrasive blasting as we know it today however, began with Benjamin Tilgham, who patented the first shot blasting machine in 1870.
+Abrasive blasting began with Benjamin Tilgham, who patented the first shot-blasting machine in 1870.
 This was used to clean up painted and/or rusted surfaces.
-Thomas Pangborn developed this further in 1904 to include compressed air with the blast alongside deep cleaning of metal materials through the use of sandblasting.
+Thomas Pangborn developed this further in 1904, to include compressed air with the blast alongside deep cleaning of metal materials through the use of sandblasting.

 There is a wide range of terms used in abrasive blasting, including: